Train any pet dog to find family members in case the person goes missing

 If he led you to a blanket and then goes to the closet to find the person, then the person has at one point or another touched this blanket.

-Once your dog finds a person who has been hidden 30 minutes, you can have the person hide without your dog seeing them.
+Once your dog finds a person who has been hidden 30 minutes, you can have the person hide without your dog seeing the person run away to hide.
 Give the dog the scent article, say "smell" and "Find 'em" the dog will go find the person using only the sock and trail left by the subject.
-More on this in later lessons.
+More on this in later lessons. (look at the lessons link page above)

 Even if you had to lead the novice dog to the person.